-Adding A Splash of Mica I chose three colors of mica powders and used them in random areas of each tile.
+I chose three colors of mica powders and used them in random areas of each tile.
 A dense cosmetic sponge is a good tool to apply the mica powders, although a finger works too.

 Bake the triangle on the ceramic tile to assure that it stays nice and flat.

-Prepping the shelf Lightly sand the wooden shelf and prime with white paint.
+Lightly sand the wooden shelf and prime with white paint.
 After drying, I lightly sanded again and painted my final color that was a coral (orange with a touch of white and magenta) then added a wash of magenta over it.
 Let dry completely.
 I then added a wash of burnt umber with a light brush of gold paint, giving the front edge an antiqued look.
 Let dry completely.

-Finishing the tiles Check all of your tiles and, if needed, sand the edges and assure they are all straight.
+Check all of your tiles and, if needed, sand the edges and assure they are all straight.
 I did a final wash of watery gold paint over all tiles, which tied all of the colors together and sealed in the mica powders.

-Adhering the tiles I made many more tiles than I actually needed so that I could play with the colors.
+I made many more tiles than I actually needed so that I could play with the colors.
 Yeah, I went overboard here!